luispuerto/luispuerto-net/_posts/2018-03-12-qgis-on-macos-with-homebrew.md

 <pre class="lang:sh decode:true" title="Moving an symbolic linking QGIS 2">$ mv -f /usr/local/Cellar/qgis2/2.18.14/QGIS.app /Applications
 $ ln -s /Applications/QGIS.app /usr/local/Cellar/qgis2/2.18.14/QGIS.app</pre>

-Yet, weren&#8217;t we going to install the last version of QGIS?
-This isn&#8217;t the last version.
-OK&#8230;
+Yet, weren't we going to install the last version of QGIS?
+This isn't the last version.
+OK…

 ## QGIS 2.18.17

 To install the last version you need to change the the QGIS formulae to make it to download the last version from the LTR.
-Since Homebrew isn&#8217;t anything more than a git with Ruby scripts I recommend you to make a branch in the repository and change the formula.
-You aren&#8217;t going to change anything in Homebrew, but in a branch of tap, in the [OSGeo/homebrew-osgeo4mac](https://github.com/OSGeo/homebrew-osgeo4mac) tap.
+Since Homebrew isn't anything more than a git with Ruby scripts I recommend you to make a branch in the repository and change the formula.
+You aren't going to change anything in Homebrew, but in a branch of tap, in the [OSGeo/homebrew-osgeo4mac](https://github.com/OSGeo/homebrew-osgeo4mac) tap.
 I did the following.

 First, I create a branch and checked out on it.